Virginia Secession Convention of 1861: Meeting and debate

 On March 4, Abraham Lincoln's inauguration day, Jefferson Davis called up 100,000 militia to serve a year and sent besieging troops to surround Fort Sumter in South Carolina and Fort Pickens in Florida.
 In his inaugural speech, Lincoln supported the Corwin Amendment to constitutionally guarantee Congress would not interfere with slavery in the states where it currently existed.
 That same day Waitman T. Willey from trans-Alleghany Monongalia County answered Morton with a Unionist speech.
 He defended Virginia's institutions from those seeking to abolish slavery.
 Still, he sought to bring Virginia's "oppressors to acknowledge those errors and to redress her grievances. ...
 The remedy proposed by gentlemen on the other side is secession, [But] there is no constitutional right of secession".
 He warned that secession would bring about war, taxes, and the abolition of slavery in Virginia.
 As long as Virginia stayed in the Union, the "wandering" states of the Confederacy might return to the United States.

 John S. Carlile of transmontane Alleghany County, like Willey, an Unconditional Unionist, stressed that western Virginians were committed to slavery as "essential to American liberty."
 But he would not run away from devotion to the Union.
 "This government that we are called upon to destroy has never brought us anything but good.
 No injury has it ever inflicted on us.
 No act has ever been put upon the statute book of our common country, interfering with the institution of slavery in any shape, manner or form, that was not put there by and with the consent of the slave-holding States of this Union".
-If Virginia joined the Confederacy, the North would no longer be bound by the Constitution to stand by slavery and slave-holding states, and it would join with England, France, and Spain to extinguish slavery everywhere.
+If Virginia joined the Confederacy, the North would no longer be bound by the Constitution to stand by slavery and slave-holding states, and it would join with the British Empire to extinguish slavery everywhere.
 Thomas Jefferson's grandson, George Wythe Randolph, now a Richmond lawyer, made a secessionist speech, observing that although the Republicans had captured the United States Government "in strict accordance with Constitutional forms", it was merely sectional.
 "The Government, then…is constitutionally revolutionized, and requires a counter-revolution to restore it."
 But "Let [Virginia's industries] go with us into a Southern Confederacy, and receive protection from Northern industry, and they will be what they ought to be—the manufacturers and miners of a great [Southern] nation."
 We should go into the Confederacy, "we are told it will bring war.
 On the contrary it will tend to avert war…Neutrality is impossible and would be dishonorable."